Lloydsibson/Lloydsibson/README.md

 - 📫 How to reach me **lloydsibson@gmail.com**

-- 📄 Know about my experiences [https://bit.ly/3EuGsfv](https://bit.ly/3EuGsfv)
+- 📄 Find my latest CV here [https://bit.ly/3EuGsfv](https://bit.ly/3EuGsfv)

 - ⚡ Fun fact **Worked with over 130+ clients in a freelance capacity and was the dedicated Rolex Developer for the largest supplier of Rolex Watches in the UK**